Updated on: 7/21/2020

-Americans purchase auto insurance to financially protect themselves in the event that they are involved in an automobile collision, with the liability portion of that insurance coverage meant to protect a driver’s own financial assets should they cause an accident that results in personal injury to another person.
+Americans purchase auto insurance to financially protect themselves in the event that they are involved in a motor vehicle accident, with the liability portion of that insurance coverage meant to protect a driver’s own financial assets should they cause an accident that results in personal injury to another person.
 However, most of us are unaware of what exactly happens when a driver intentionally causes an automobile accident.

 Usually, insurance companies include exclusions in their automobile insurance policies for acts that are deemed intentional.
 Typical types of intentional torts in personal injury claims include such as assault, battery, or intentional infliction of emotional distress.
 Conversely, auto insurance policies do cover accidents that are caused by negligence, which makes up the vast majority of all auto accident cases.